anadynamics/anadynamics.github.io/docs/troubleshooting.md

 sudo apt-get update
 ```

-Then install the desired GCC and G++ versions:
+Then install the desired GCC and G++ versions.
+As of this day, `gcc-11` is the latest version:

 ```
-sudo apt-get install gcc g++ gcc-10 g++-10
+sudo apt-get install gcc g++ gcc-11 g++-11
 ```

-Now the new compiler version is available in the system by using a different command name (that is, gcc-10), but the default version,
+Now the new compiler version is available in the system by using a different command name (that is, gcc-11), but the default version,
 the one that is executed with the command `gcc`, will still be the previous one.
 To change the default version executed with the `gcc`
 command we have to configure the alternatives in the system.